pesummary/pesummary/docs/python_example.rst

    :language: python
    :linenos:

-Running the script above will generate summarypages in the `./outdir` directory.
+Running the script above will generate summarypages in the `./outdir` directory and the `PESummary` metafile in the `./outdir/samples` directory.